JosepMariaBlasco/rexx-parser/classes/Code.Body.md

 ::Requires "whatever"
 ```

-control is transferred to the `Done` label, and then the body is exited.
+when control is transferred to the `Done` label, the body is immediately exited.

 ## exposed